rubystarashe/nuxt-vuex-localstorage/README.md

 }
 ```

-It can easily be used or managed by adding local storage and session storage in Vuex store in next.
+It can easily be used or managed by adding local storage and session storage in Vuex store in nuxt.
 ```js
 // store/localStorage.js
 export const state = () => ({